socram8888/orca.pet/trentierra/index.md

 Tren-Tierra
 ===========

-Tren-Tierra (literally, "train-ground" in Spanish) is an implementation of the UIC 751-3 radio communication system[^uic-751-3] employed by several passenger and freight train companies through Spain.
+Tren-Tierra (literally, "train-ground" in Spanish) is an implementation of the UIC 751-3 radio communication system employed by several passenger and freight train companies through Spain.
 Its purpose is to serve as a means of contacting railroad personnel in case of an incidence, such as delays, train malfunction or an accident.

 The system has two different operating modes: A and C. This document will explain thoroughly the mode A, which is used for contacting the CTC (centralized traffic control).

+This document has been written using [OSINT](https://en.wikipedia.org/wiki/Open-source_intelligence), with both official [^uic-751-3] and unofficial [^afergodella] sources.

 The radio layer
 ---------------